Introduction

 What is Cubic Expansivity

-Definition: Cubic expansivity or otherwise volume expansivity, is the increase in volume of a material per unit volume per degree rise in temperature.
+Definition: Cubic expansivity or otherwise volume expansivity, is the increase in the volume of a material per unit volume per degree rise in temperature.
 Cubic expansivity is denoted by γ.
+It is the ratio of the change in volume to the product of the original volume by temperature rise.
+Now, let us have a look at how to calculate cubic expansivity with examples:

-The formula for calculating cubic expansivity is
+The cubic expansivity formula is:

 Cubic expansivity (γ) = the change in volume (∆V) / ( original volume [V1] x rise in temperature [θ] )